-Pursuant to the February 16, 2009 Amended Peruvian Property Agreement ("Amended Agreement"), the Company paid USD \$400,000 and issued 2,000,000 common shares at a value of \$670,000 for an option to acquire an 85% working interest in each of the Ocros, Pucamayo and Condor de Oro prospects from the property vendor.
+Pursuant to the February 16, 2009 Amended Peruvian Property Agreement ("Amended Agreement"), the Company paid USD \$400,000 and issued 2,000,000 common shares at a value of \$670,000 to acquire an 85% working interest in each of the Ocros, Pucamayo and Condor de Oro prospects from the property vendor.
 On the execution and delivery of the agreement, \$95,000 in advances to the property vendor for title perfection for the prospects was forgiven and recorded as acquisition costs.
-The Company discontinued its option agreement on all the Pucamayo concessions, except Pucamayo 14, prior to March 1, 2016.
-The Company discontinued its option agreement on the Condor de Oro property in June 2016.
+The Company dropped its interest in all the Pucamayo concessions, except Pucamayo 14, prior to March 1, 2016.
+The Company also discontinued its interest in the Condor de Oro property in June 2016.

-The vendor retained a royalty of one per cent (1%) of the "net smelter returns" ("NSR") derived from each of the Ocros concessions and the Pucamayo 14 concession (the "Properties").
-The Company shall have the exclusive right to purchase the royalty on one or more of the Properties at any time on payment to the Vendor of the sum of USD \$2,000,000 per property.
+The vendor, a private company controlled by a senior officer of the Company retained a royalty of one per cent (1%) of the "net smelter returns" ("NSR") derived from each of the Ocros concessions and the Pucamayo 14 concession (the "Properties").
+The Company shall have the exclusive right to purchase the royalty on one or more of the Properties at any time on payment to the vendor of the sum of USD \$2,000,000 per property.

-The optionor will receive an additional 1,000,000 common shares in the capital of the Company on the completion and publication of a positive feasibility study on any or all of the Properties which indicates that commercial production for the applicable property is feasible.
+The vendor will receive an additional 1,000,000 common shares in the capital of the Company on the completion and publication of a positive feasibility study on any or all of the Properties which indicates that commercial production for the applicable property is feasible.